nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

   - the appointment has been cancelled.
 Provider systems should return a `422` error with error code `INVALID_RESOURCE`.
   - the version identifier in the `If-Match` header does not match the Appointment's current version identifier.
 See [Managing resource contention](development_general_api_guidance.html#managing-resource-contention).
   - the `description` or `comment` fields contain more characters than can be stored in the provider system
+  - the Appointment or referenced Slot(s) has a delivery channel of 'Visit'

 Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.